maxmurdoch/flock/src/pages/products/trainee.md

     to: /download
   description: |-
     * Flight assessment and training insurance from £5.95
-    * Drone and accessory cover (up to £3K)
+    * Drone and accessory cover, up to £3,000
     * £1M Public Liability cover
-    * Instant proof-of-insurance for PfCO applications.
+    * Instant proof-of-insurance for PfCO applications
   header: 'Pay-as-you-fly drone insurance for trainee pilots '
 why:
   description: >-
-    So far, Flock has helped over 500 pilots get their Permission for Commercial Operations.
+    Flock has helped over 500 drone pilots get their Permission for Commercial Operations.
   list:
     - text: >-